deepomicslab/SeCNV/README.md

 + picard

 ## Data preparation
-To run SeCNV, the bigwig files, hg19\_mappability.bigWig and hg38\_mappability.bigWig, should be downloaded from [Google Drive](https://drive.google.com/drive/folders/1XGuXa9muRtOiAjtz1J4gWO5Qk3c5-PwS?usp=sharing) and put under the Script folder.
+To run SeCNV, the bigwig files, hg19\_mappability.bigWig and hg38\_mappability.bigWig, should be downloaded from [Zenodo](https://zenodo.org/records/14407911) and put under the Script folder.

 The reference hg19 or hg38, which can be downloaded from NCBI, should be prepared and built index.